treneff/static_dynamic_testing_python/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
+  # the total variable is never initialized
   total
   for card in cards:
     total += card.value
+  # indentation of the return statement is not in the correct place
     return "You have a total of" + total

 ```